1. Captains of Teams are responsible for ensuring that:

 c. be available either on the course or in the clubhouse;

-d. if playing in a team, appoint a deputy to act on her behalf until the match is completed.
+d. if playing in a team, appoint a non-playing club member as a deputy to act on her behalf until the match is completed (optional)

 4. Team Captains are responsible for ensuring that: